 In my second year of university, a bunch of friends and myself included started playing the Yu-Gi-Oh!
 TCG again.
 For me, it had been over eight years since I last played it.
-The game moves quickly, it seems!
+The game moves quickly in rules and card effects, it seems!
 And with it, a lot of new cards came out.
-My current man (and favourite) deck is Yang Zing.
-Its core mechanic is an archetype of Wyrms that Synchro Summon strong monsters, and its lore is based on the nine sons of the dragon.
+My current main (and favourite) deck is Yang Zing.
+Its core mechanic is an archetype of Wyrms that Synchro Summon strong monsters through chaining effects, and its lore is based on the nine sons of the dragon.
+The artwork is simply superb, as a bonus!
 I came across this video by GYugioh on how to make a deckbox and was inspired to make my own.

 To start with, I needed to measure the dimensions of a single card, and then a stack of cards.
 I then drew out a guide and the template shape.

-I ended up using mount board for this project; not as bendable as cardboard, but easier to draw designs on.
+I ended up using mount board for this project; not as bendable as cardboard (at least you can score it lightly to bend in straight lines), but easier to draw designs on.
 I drew out the template and cut out the shape with a craft knife.

 It was at this point that I had realised… I had messed up in making the template.
 See, because I used mount board, it needed extra space to bend.
 Bending the board sharply resulted in cracks appearing on the surface.
-Thus lo and behold, my deckbox wasn’t actually going to be a deckbox.
-Here, I improvised; I cut off the lid and kept just the body.
+Thus at the final hurdle, my deckbox wasn’t actually going to be a deckbox.
+Here, I improvised; I cut off the lid and kept just the body of the original design.

-At this point, I had come this far to make a deckbox, why not go all in?
-I made a square lid in the same fashion as the box and then added a design onto it.
-The design I chose was Yang Zing Path, because it featured Chiwen on the card.
-However, I could not bring myself to draw Chiwen again, and the markers wouldn’t have been able to colour it as they would have leaked and mixed together, so I left that part out.
+At this point, I had come this far to make a deckbox, but now I was missing a lid!
+I made a replacement square lid in the same fashion as the box and then added a design onto it.
+The design I chose was Yang Zing Path, because it featured Chiwen on the card as a meteor.
+However, I could not bring myself to draw Chiwen again (seriously complicated design!), and the markers wouldn’t have been able to colour it as they would have leaked and mixed together, so I left that part out.

 This time, I made sure to proportion the lid correctly so that it would fit, haha.